How we are regulated

 PCI data security

 www.doctorfox.co.uk is tested quarterly to ensure that high security standards are maintained, which significantly reduces the risk that the site will be compromised and sensitive data will be accessed.
-Please note that the Dr Fox website does not store user's payment card details.Check confirmation
+Please note that the Dr Fox website does not store user's full payment card details.Check confirmation